Stocks Engulfed in Tech Swoon as Bond Yields Climb: Markets Wrap

 Corporate Highlights:

 The US has revoked Taiwan Semiconductor Manufacturing Co.’s authorization to freely ship essential gear to its main Chinese chipmaking base, potentially curtailing its production capabilities at that older-generation facility.
 Deliveries from Tesla Inc.’s Shanghai factory extended their slump in August as new products launched by Chinese rivals win over customers and global trade uncertainties persist.
-Tesla Inc.’s long-awaited entry into India has delivered underwhelming results so far, with tepid bookings fueling fresh doubts about the company’s global growth outlook.
+Tesla’s long-awaited entry into India has delivered underwhelming results so far, with tepid bookings fueling fresh doubts about the company’s global growth outlook.
 The European Union paused its immediate plans to punish Alphabet Inc.’s Google for abusing its dominance over advertising technology amid fears that US President Donald Trump could hit back by derailing a transatlantic trade deal.
-Kraft Heinz Co. said it plans to split into two separate companies, undoing a mega-deal ushered in a decade ago that turned the maker of Kraft Mac & Cheese into one of the largest packaged food sellers in the world.
+Kraft Heinz Co. said Tuesday it plans to split into two separate companies, undoing a mega-deal ushered in a decade ago that turned the maker of Kraft Mac & Cheese into one of the largest packaged food sellers in the world.
+Warren Buffett said he’s disappointed in the planned split of Kraft Heinz, though he concedes the merger he orchestrated a decade ago wasn’t a brilliant idea.
 Air Lease Corp., the aviation finance firm built by industry pioneer Steven Udvar-Házy, agreed to a $7.4 billion sale to a group led by Sumitomo Corp., adding to consolidation in an industry that plays an increasingly important role in aircraft purchases.
 Klarna Group Plc and some of its shareholders are seeking to raise as much as $1.27 billion as the financial-technology company revives a New York initial public offering that was delayed earlier this year amid market volatility.
-Activist investor Elliott Investment Management has built a stake of about $4 billion in PepsiCo Inc. with plans to call for changes at the struggling beverage maker.
+Activist investor Elliott Investment Management has built a stake of about $4 billion in PepsiCo Inc., with plans to call for changes at the struggling beverage maker.
+Paramount Skydance Corp. has struck a deal with Microsoft Corp.’s Activision video-game unit to develop and produce a live-action film based on the Call of Duty franchise, the company said in a statement Tuesday.
 Signet Jewelers Ltd., the owner of the Zales and Jared chains, raised its full-year sales guidance as consumers continued to spend on jewelry despite signs of a slowdown for other discretionary goods.
 Constellation Brands Inc. cut its fiscal 2026 guidance, citing weak consumer demand, which will hurt inventory rebalancing at the distributor level.
 Apollo Global Management Inc. is poised to launch a $5 billion strategy to invest in sports deals, marking another major asset manager targeting the booming sector.
 Lam Research Corp. sank after Morgan Stanley downgraded the semiconductor capital equipment company to underweight from equal weight.
-Frontier Group Holdings Inc. jumped after Deutsche Bank raised the recommendation on low-cost carrier to buy from hold saying the firm is best-positioned to benefit from rival Spirit’s bankruptcy.
+Frontier Group Holdings Inc. jumped after Deutsche Bank raised the recommendation on low-cost carrier to buy from hold saying the firm is best-positioned to benefit from rival Spirit Aviation Holdings Inc.’s bankruptcy.
 Elf Beauty Inc. slid after Deutsche Bank downgraded the cosmetics company to hold from buy.
 Nestlé SA is turning to the executive who runs its Nespresso coffee empire to try and steady the world’s largest food business after it was rocked by the second CEO firing in a little over a year.
 Some of the main moves in markets:

 Stocks

-The yield on 10-year Treasuries advanced five basis points to 4.28% Germany’s 10-year yield advanced four basis points to 2.79% Britain’s 10-year yield advanced five basis points to 4.80% The yield on 2-year Treasuries advanced three basis points to 3.65% The yield on 30-year Treasuries advanced five basis points to 4.98% Commodities
+The yield on 10-year Treasuries advanced four basis points to 4.27% Germany’s 10-year yield advanced four basis points to 2.79% Britain’s 10-year yield advanced five basis points to 4.80% The yield on 2-year Treasuries advanced three basis points to 3.65% The yield on 30-year Treasuries advanced four basis points to 4.97% Commodities